Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog

 Exploiting the \texttt{Bilby} inference library~\cite{Ashton:2018jfp} with the \texttt{dynesty} nested sampler~\cite{Speagle:2019ivv}, we estimate the posterior distribution for $\vec{\Xi}$ and $\vec{\zeta}$ and marginalize over the former.
 The prior choice for $\vec{\Xi}$ is adapted from the LVK standard analysis assuming GR~\cite{LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt,Planck:2015fie}.
 In the npE sector, we consider both $(\zeta_1,\zeta_2)$ and $(\zeta_b,\varphi)$ for parametrizing the model and, in each case, we choose a uniform prior over the two parameters within the unit circle.

 For each event, we repeat the above parameter estimation for the strain data from each individual detector.
-We find 3 events for which the individual-detector posteriors appear to be incompatible with each other, implying that the npE tests on these events are likely impacted by detector-specific noise artifacts.
-One of the 3 events affected is GW200129\_065458, which is known to have a glitch-removal artifact in the LVK open data that significantly impacted the inference of spin precession assuming GR~\cite{Payne:2022spz}.
-The method of cross-checking posteriors obtained with different networks for the same event has been useful in identifying anomalies associated with noise features (see, e.g.~\cite{Ghosh:2023mdo,Ghosh:2025axc,Payne:2022spz}.)
-We exclude the above 3 events from the results presented hereafter.
+We find three events for which the individual-detector posteriors appear to be incompatible with each other, implying that the npE tests on these events are likely impacted by detector-specific noise artifacts.
+One of the three events affected is GW200129\_065458, which is known to have a glitch-removal artifact in the LVK open data that can impact the inference of spin precession~\cite{Hannam:2021pit,Payne:2022spz,Macas:2023wiw,Estelles:2025zah}, eccentricity~\cite{Gupte:2024jfe,Planas:2025jny,Chiaramello:2025bhi}, and GR deviations~\cite{Maggio:2023vch,Gupta:2024gun} (see~\cite{Macas:2023zdu,Macas:2023wiw} for more on the glitch mitigation of this event).
+The method of cross-checking posteriors obtained with different networks for the same event has been useful in identifying anomalies associated with noise features (see, e.g.,~\cite{Ghosh:2023mdo,Ghosh:2025axc,Payne:2022spz}).
+We exclude the above three events from the results presented hereafter.

-To make full use of the remaining events in the catalog, we introduce a hierarchical model to combine the marginalized $\vec{\zeta}$ posteriors from individual-event npE tests.
+To make full use of the remaining events, we introduce a hierarchical model to combine the marginalized $\vec{\zeta}$ posteriors from individual-event npE tests.
 Similar to the hierarchical model~\cite{Zimmerman:2019wzo,Isi:2019asy,Isi:2022cii} employed in the LVK analysis~\cite{LIGOScientific:2020tif,LIGOScientific:2021sio}, we assume that the bilateral deviation $\zeta_b$ follows a Gaussian distribution with a mean $\mu$ and a standard deviation $\sigma$.
-On the other hand, the polar angle $\varphi$ represents the type of theory deviation, and thus, it can be kept constant, as it must be shared across all events (i.e.~we assume that any modification to GR impacts all BBH events detected and not only a subset).
+On the other hand, the polar angle $\varphi$ represents the type of theory deviation, and thus, it can be kept constant, as it must be shared across all events (i.e.,~we assume that any modification to GR impacts all BBH events detected and not only a subset).
+We apply our model to GWTC-3, excluding the two O4 events, so that we can compare with LVK's test results from the same catalog.
+We neglect the selection effect in our model as its impact on theory-agnostic inspiral tests of GR is small given current data~\cite{Payne:2023kwj,Magee:2023muf}.